-This Scholarship is available to graduate Students pursuing a career in global SW with special consideration to leaders training to make life better for orphans, at-risk children and families.
+Graduate and undergraduate students are eligible to apply for the Stone Family Social Work Scholarship.
+This scholarship is available to students pursuing a career in global social work with special consideration to leaders training to make life better for orphans, at-risk children and families.